-A client came to The Stream with a vision of making a shadow box that was big enough to stand items up while maintaining coffee table hight.
-Forrest Millsap took on the project using a perfect mix of metal and beautiful curly maple that stood out on its own while not distracting from the items in the shadow box.
+A client visited The Stream with a vision of making a custom shadow box table to display personal items from their life’s journey.
+Forrest Millsap created this proportional design using a combination metal base and beautiful curly maple that stands on its own while also showcasing the items in the shadow box.
+Item for Sale.

 Like a moving stream this is a place for change and growth intended to provide a temporary studio for selected entrepreneurs to launch new business and hone their skills.

 Dorsey Cox, IDSA

 Life is simplified by good design.
-Dorsey has designed many successful innovations from consumer to office.
-He has over 25 years experience in industrial design with 16 patents and others pending.
+Dorsey has designed many successful innovations from consumer and medical product to office furniture.
+He has over 25 years’ experience in industrial design with 16 patents and others pending.
 Raised in a family of manufacturers, Dorsey developed a keen understanding of materials and processes.
 He received his Bachelor of Industrial Design from Auburn University.
 He started his furniture career in 1987 as a designer for Thonet and Shelby Williams Industries and then became Director of Design for Falcon Products from 1990-1998.
 He was a founding principal of PUSH Product Design in 1998 and started dorseycoxdesign in 2003.
 Dorsey founded the STREAM in East Avondale in 2012.